What is a Front Mount Boat Lift?

 The advantages and disadvantages of each can differ depending on your application and where you place more weight in your preferences.

 For example, the front mount boat lift might be ideal if your boat slip is long and wide enough for more than one boat, so as a result, there is not a place to connect the boat lift in the center.
 In this case, you would want a front mount boat lift so that there is plenty of room for more boat slips.
-Alternatively, if you have a narrow canal, a side mount boat lift should be your first choice.
+Alternatively, if you have a narrow boat slip, a side mount boat lift should be your first choice.

 Finally, the front mount boat lift has the advantage of being the classic choice that has been around for years.
 However, with the evolution of boat lift knowledge and progress, the side mount is quickly becoming the standard in the industry.